Hendra

 Hendra shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational participation is notably high in the area, with 30.7% of residents currently enrolled in formal education programs.
+This includes advanced diplomas (11.7%) and certificates (13.8%).
+Educational participation is high in Hendra, with 30.7% of residents currently enrolled in formal education.
 This includes 9.8% in primary education, 8.6% in secondary education, and 7.2% pursuing tertiary education.

 Frequently Asked Questions - Education